-The team at Hugh James delivers focused strategic advice to a wide range of clients.
-We are at the forefront of commercial property development in Wales working with a broad range of developers, investors and portfolio occupiers.
+Our commercial property team delivers focused strategic advice to a wide range of clients.
+They are at the forefront of commercial property development in Wales, working with a broad range of developers, investors and portfolio occupiers.

 Acting for the Consortium comprising the Welsh Government, Gallagher Estates, Persimmon and Taylor Wimpey on the Parc Derwen village project in Bridgend.